harabat/django-htmx/tutorial/docs/11_follows.md

 In [7]: User.objects.get(username='admin').profile.follow(Profile.objects.last())
 ```

-This will create 2 users with full profiles and a couple articles each.
+This will create two users with full profiles and a couple articles
+each.

 ## Model

-We'll now let our users follow other users, ie subscribe to other users'
+We'll now let our users follow other users, i.e. subscribe to other
-articles.
-This should be a relationship between `Profile` objects, where
+users' articles.
+This should be a relationship between `Profile`
-one `Profile` object can follow, and be followed by, many other
+objects, where one `Profile` object can follow, and be followed by, many
-`Profile` objects: we'll use a
+other `Profile` objects: we'll use a
 [`ManyToManyField`](https://docs.djangoproject.com/en/4.0/ref/models/fields/#django.db.models.ManyToManyField)
 relationship.